 Although under U.S. federal tax laws, cryptocurrencies are currently considered property versus currency, we are obligated to report transactions involving cryptocurrencies in U.S. dollars and must determine their fair market value on each transaction date.
 The U.S. federal taxing authorities have issued limited guidance on cryptocurrency transactions.
 The current guidance treats the use of cryptocurrency to purchase a NFT as a taxable disposition of the cryptocurrency, which subjects the holder to taxable gain that such holder must report for federal and state tax purposes.
-Similarly, a seller of a NFT is subject to tax on the sale of the NFT.
+Similarly, a seller of an NFT is subject to tax on the sale of the NFT.
 Congress is currently proposing legislation that could require us to report such transactions to the IRS.
 Our failure to accurately record or report the cryptocurrency and NFT sales transacted through our NFT platform, or held by us, would expose us to adverse tax consequences, penalties, and interest.
 Moreover, the IRS, in connection with audits of cryptocurrency exchanges, has successfully sued to obtain account holder transaction and tax information.
 The applicability of tax laws in the United States and foreign jurisdictions with respect to cryptocurrency and NFTs will continue to evolve.
 This uncertainty increases the risk of non-compliance with tax laws, which in turn could result in adverse tax consequences, penalties, investigations or audits, litigation, account holder lawsuits, or the need to revise or restate our financial statements and associated consequences therewith, among other things.
-Any of the foregoing could materially and adversely affect our business, financial condition, results of operations, reputation, and prospects.
+We ceased further investment in our NFT platform in January 2023.
+However, because previously-minted NFTs remain available for sale on our platform, any of the foregoing could adversely affect our business and reputation.